They tell their story

 “The consultant was amazing.
 She knew we were so desperate for a baby, as we’d been trying by then for more than two years.
 She was worried about lockdown but she managed to get me the operation within three weeks.
 Then, six weeks after the op, we were straight into IVF.”

-Matt – “We had a Zoom call with Professor Tim Childs from the Oxford clinic.
+Matt – “We had a Zoom call with our consultant at TFP Oxford Fertility.
 He’d hosted the open evening we’d attended at Oxford back in February, just before lockdown.
 He was very informative – very good.
 We’ve watched him on TV.
 He was part of ‘Me, My Brother and our Balls’, a BBC programme about male fertility featuring ‘Love Island’ star Chris Hughes.
 I was quite surprised that he’d hosted the open evening.
 There were lots of couples there and it impressed us that one of the top people was giving us all so much time.”

 Katy – “After the Zoom call I had blood tests and then the nurse planning appointment.
 The nurse worked out all the dates.
 I started my first lot of drugs on 1 December, then our first injection was on Christmas Eve.
 It felt incredibly special doing it then.
 And on New Year’s Day, the clinic told us that egg collection day would be 4 January and transfer day would be 9 January.